famsf/4d-mysqldump/README.md

 *READ THIS!*

 * The 4D library used by the PDO_4D PHP extension has a severe memory leak.
-  Each table is automatically dumped with a new PHP process to reduce max memory requirements, but significant amounts of ram can still be required.
-  Example: A table with 75 columns including binary data in 150k rows, requires 4GB+ of ram.
-Long term solution is fixing the 4D library or rewriting to not use it.
+  The workaround used in this is a new thread for every table and whenever the memory use hits a predetermined limit.
+The long term solution is fixing the 4D library or rewriting to not use it.
 * Columns of type Subtable Relation when manually created cannot return useful information via SQL and are therefore dropped/ignored.
 The automatically created Subtable Relation fields are exported correctly.